-12 January 22, 2017 The City Council held a workshop and provided direction on the vision statement, guiding principles and Land Use Plan, including the following: 1.
-Directed staff to bring the issue of the extension of the CBD onto the Mill Site back to a joint meeting of the City Council and the Planning Commission for further discussion.
+12 January 2017 y 22, The City Council held a workshop and provided direction on the vision statement, guiding principles and Land Use Plan, including the following: Directed staff to bring the issue of the extension of the CBD onto the Mill Site back to a joint meeting of the City Council and the Planning Commission for further discussion.
 Specifically the City Council requested that downtown merchants be invited to the meeting and that the pros and cons of the extension of the CDB onto the Mill Site be thoroughly explored.
-2. Directed staff to revise the zoning of the Highway Commercial zoning district located along highway 1 north of Walnut Street to open space to protect the small forest located there.
-3. Directed staff to eliminate the extension of Walnut Street onto the Mill Site because it is no longer necessary.
-13 January 24, 2017 The Planning Commission held a workshop regarding the Open Space framework for the Mill Site, funding mechanisms for open space and parkland facilities, and open space phasing and facility requirement policies.
-The Planning Commission provided the following direction: 1.
-Please schedule joint meetings between City Council and the Planning Commission to address and discuss significant differences in policy direction (policy disagreements) between the Planning Commission and the City Council; 2.
-Add a small recreational park to the south side of the Land Use Plan to meet the recreational needs.
-3. Retain all parks and required facilities within the plan for now.
-Continue to update the Planning Commission regarding how these facilities on the feasibility of redevelopment of the site.
-4. Provide comparison Development Impact Fee information for other comparable coastal towns, so that the Planning Commission and City Council can better understand how our proposed Development Impact Fees would impact feasibility of development.
-5. Planning Commission agreed with the proposed changes to the Open Space policies.
-February 12, 2017 City Council February 14 Planning Commission
+Directed staff to revise the zoning of the Highway Commercial zoning district located along highway 1 north of Walnut Street to open space to protect the small forest located there.
+Directed staff to eliminate the extension of Walnut Street onto the Mill Site because it is no longer necessary.
+13 January 2017 y 24, The Planning Commission held a workshop regarding the Open Space framework for the Mill Site, funding mechanisms for open space and parkland facilities, and open space phasing and facility requirement policies.
+The Planning Commission provided the following direction: Please schedule joint meetings between City Council and the Planning Commission to address and discuss significant differences in policy direction (policy disagreements) between the Planning Commission and the City Council; Add a small recreational park to the south side of the Land Use Plan to meet the recreational needs.
+Retain all parks and required facilities within the plan for now.
+Continue to update the Planning Commission regarding how these facilities can funded and specific impacts of the funding of these facilities on the feasibility of redevelopment of the site.
+Provide comparison Development Impact Fee information for other comparable coastal towns, so that the Planning Commission and City Council can better understand how our proposed Development Impact Fees would impact feasibility of development.
+Planning Commission agreed with the proposed changes to the Open Space policies.
+Februa 2017 ry 12, City Council Februa ry 14 Planning Commission